-Learn how to write a business proposal in the proper format that will get you the job you have applied for.
+Read how to write a business proposal in the proper format that will get you the job you have applied for.

-Analyze the needs of the business
+1. Analyze the needs of the business

-The first step should always be to conduct an analysis, both internal and external to be able to establish the needs and requirements of the business.
-Here, there are important questions that you should ask yourself: What exactly does the client require?
+The first step when writing your business proposal should always be to conduct an analysis, both internal and external to be able to establish the needs and requirements of the business.
+Here, there are important questions that you should ask yourself: What exactly does the potential client require?
 What is the problem that the client needs solved?
 What are the scope, scale and costs of the project to be undertaken?
 If the client gives you the contract, do you have enough expertise, experience, skills and resources to tackle the project efficiently?
 Will you be able to deliver quality work within the time-frame the client requires?

-Conduct a deep analysis of the client’s needs
+2. Conduct a deep analysis of the client’s needs

-Identify a method of application of the proposal
+3. Identify a method of application of the proposal

-Evaluate the solutions the client wants
+4. Evaluate the solutions the client wants

-Outline your qualifications
+5. Outline your qualifications

 The client needs to understand that you have the capacity to deliver as per their expectations.
 Therefore, you need to highlight your expertise and skills.
 If you have proven prior experience, this could be a major advantage over your competition.